philzook58/philzook58.github.io/_notes/Languages/datalog.md

 ### Parsing
 `substr` makes this feasible.
 This unfortuantely is going to reintern the string though.
 So hard to believe it'll ever be efficient.

+CYK Parsing is an example of dynamic programming.

 ### BitSets
 ```souffle